shubhdac/ai-case-study/README.md

 ### _Recommendations_

+Intuit, at its core, is a product-focused company.
+Intuit has always been known as a "house of brands".
+People may not necessarily know what Intuit is, but they will have at least used or heard of some of our products.
+TurboTax, mint, QuickBooks
+Staying technologically relevant:

+Intuit is an “old” company by Silicon Valley standards.
+Its stock price is growing, it’s still considered one of the most admired tech companies, and it’s been around for over 30 years.
+By staying technology relevant, Intuit can continue to keep up with fast[paced startups whilst attracting top talent.

+People first:

+Intuit puts its people first.
+It cares for its employees and that is reflected throughout the culture.
+Intuit has some of the kindest, smartest, and friendliest people that I've ever had the pleasure to work with.
+Of course you may run into some stragglers, but for the most part, everyone tries their best to help one another.

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers or use your imagination!)
 Promotional offer during off-peak period.
 Free file for a limited period to attract customers.